 - Hunters should arrive between 2:00 P.M. and 4:00 P.M. the day before their hunt begins and depart the morning after the last day.

-- J&J Guide Service provides all necessary services and equipment to insure your success including guide service, meals, lodging and trophy care, which includes skinning and caping of animals.
-Meat processing and transportation is not included and is the responsibility of the hunter.
+- J&J Guide Service provides all necessary services and equipment to ensure your success including guide service, meals, lodging, and trophy care, which includes skinning and caping of animals.
+Complete meat processing and meat shipping/transport are not included and are the responsibility of the hunter.

 - The only thing you are required to bring is your personal gear, shooting equipment, license, and clothing.

-- Clothing will vary depending on the time of year and species hunted.
+- Clothing will vary depending on the time of year and the species hunted.
 For rifle hunts Montana law requires all hunters wear 400 square inches of blaze orange to be worn above the waist and visible from all angles.
 An orange camo vest is sufficient.
 All outer clothing needs to be of a soft quiet material.